The Advantages of Implants

 Implants are a good choice for patients who want to replace their teeth because:

 - They are easy to place in the mouth.

-- 99% success rate in lower jaw, 97% success rate in the upper jaw (bone is less dense)
+- They have a 99% success rate in the lower jaw and a 97% success rate in the upper jaw, where the bone is less dense.

 - Adjoining teeth are not touched.

-- Eliminate sunken look in the face as one ages
+- They eliminate a sunken look in the face as you age.

-- Can be used with single crowns, fixed bridges, and removable dentures.
-Thus providing a myriad of options in restoring one’s smile
+- They work with single crowns, fixed bridges, and removable dentures, providing a myriad of options for restoring your smile.

 The Dental Implant Procedure